Why should you do financial planning right now? Um, maybe you shouldn’t.

 I’m going to make a bold statement: I kind of dread it when people come to me for financial planning when the reason they are moving forward is because they feel like they have to make a major financial decision RIGHT NOW.
 True, I find that most people look for some level of financial planning when a major life event is about to happen, such as:

 - Moving in together

 - Getting married

 - Paying off debt

-- Kids start primary school (and you don’t have to pay for daycare anymore, woohoo!)
+- Kids starting primary school (and you don’t have to pay for daycare anymore, woohoo!)

-That’s totally fine.
-Ultimately though, timing or life events shouldn’t matter for financial planning because here’s how I like to think of financial planning philosophically: essentially, regardless of where you’re at in your life stage, you’re trying to make the best use of every dollar that comes in and goes out of your household.
-That just means knowing that you’re saving enough, in the right places.
-And, having context around the moving parts of your situation that might not be apparent at first glance.
+Instead, I like to think of financial planning philosophically: regardless of where you’re at in your life, you’re trying to make the best use of every dollar that comes in and goes out of your household.
+That just means knowing that you’re saving enough, and in the right places.

-So, for a lot of people, financial planning isn’t about making a drastic change, it’s about more clarity and getting on the same page with the other people in your family (or getting on the same page with yourself).
-It’s about gaining clarity and shifting gears (maybe a little, maybe a lot) so you don’t get too far down the road before realizing you might need to course correct.
+For a lot of people, financial planning isn’t about making a drastic change, it’s about gaining more clarity and getting on the same page with the other people in your family (or getting on the same page with yourself).
+It’s about shifting gears (maybe a little, maybe a lot) so you don’t get too far down the road before realizing you might need to course correct.

 Financial planning is giving yourself permission

-Most people think financial planning is about NOT doing something – not spending as much, mostly – but it’s really about permission.
+Most people think financial planning is about NOT doing something — not spending as much, mostly — but it’s really about permission.
 Permission to have a vision.
-Click To Tweet So many people are so scared of their financial lives, they just ignore it and hope it works itself out.
+Too often, people are so scared of their financial lives, they just ignore it and hope it works itself out.